Lucien Jerphagnon: Biography

 He taught philosophy at the Janson-de-Sailly high school and was appointed lecturer at the University of Franche-Comté in Besançon (1966–1970), while also serving as advisor to the International Institute of Philosophy (CNRS and UNESCO, 1966–1984).
 He then taught the History of Ancient and Medieval Philosophy at the University of Caen (1970–1984), where one of his students was Michel Onfray, who later paid tribute to him after his death.
 He retired in 1984 and was succeeded by Luc Ferry.

-Lucien Jerphagnon was one of the founding members of the International Center for Platonic and Aristotelian Studies in Athens.
+Lucien Jerphagnon was also one of the founding members of the International Center for Platonic and Aristotelian Studies in Athens.
 He was a corresponding member of the Academy of Athens, the Academy of Sciences and Letters of Montpellier, and the Academy of Sciences, Arts and Letters of Caen.

 Lucien Jerphagnon is buried in the old cemetery of Rueil-Malmaison, next to his wife.

 Among his numerous publications devoted to ancient Greece and Rome, he dedicated a monograph to Julian, known as the Apostate.
 In Living and Philosophizing under the Caesars (Vivre et philosopher sous les Césars, Grand Prix of the Académie française – 1980), he offers a “non-philosophical” history of ancient philosophy, showing how philosophers attempted to embody their moral and political principles in the tangible world.
 He also highlights the interest emperors took in philosophy as a means to strengthen their power.

 He is known for his “ambitious syntheses” (History of Ancient Rome, History of Thought: from Homer to Joan of Arc, The Divine Caesars), which have been reprinted many times.

 The result of twelve years of work, he oversaw the French edition of the three volumes of Saint Augustine's works for the prestigious Bibliothèque de la Pléiade collection at Gallimard (1998–2002).

 In 2019, the Bibliothèque nationale de France acquired the manuscripts of his works.